paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 (2) to ensure that the proportion of projects sponsored by or involving United States small businesses, including women-, minority-, and veteran-owned small businesses, is not less than 50 percent of all projects for which the Corporation provides support and that involve United States persons.

+**(j) Policies with respect to state-owned enterprises, anticompetitive practices, and countries of concern**

+(1) **Policy** — The Corporation shall develop appropriate policies and guidelines for support provided under subchapter II of this chapter for a project involving a state-owned enterprise, sovereign wealth fund, or a parastatal entity to ensure such support is provided consistent with appropriate principles and practices of competitive neutrality.

+(2) **Prohibitions**

+  (A) *Anticompetitive practices* — The Corporation may not provide support under subchapter II of this chapter for a project that involves a private sector entity engaged in anticompetitive practices.

+  (B) *Countries of concern* — The Corporation may not provide support under subchapter II of this chapter for projects that would be operated, managed, or controlled by the government of a county of concern or a state-owned enterprise that belongs to or is under the control of a country of concern.

+  (C) *Exception* — The President may waive the restriction under subparagraph (B) on a project-by-project basis if the President submits to the appropriate congressional committees—

+    (i) a certification, which may be included as a classified or confidential annex to a report required by [section 9656 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9656), that such support is important to the national security interests of the United States; and

+    (ii) a written justification of how such support directly counters or significantly limits the influence of an entity described in such subparagraph.

+(3) **Definitions** — In this subsection:

+  (A) *Control* — The term “control”, with respect to an enterprise, means the power by any means to control the enterprise regardless of—

+    (i) the level of ownership; and

+    (ii) whether or not the power is exercised.

+  (B) *Owned* — The term “owned”, with respect to an enterprise, means a majority or controlling interest, whether by value or voting interest, of the shares of that enterprise, including through fiduciaries, agents, or other means.

+  (C) *State-owned enterprise* — The term “state-owned enterprise” means any enterprise established for a commercial or business purpose that is directly owned or controlled by one or more governments, including any agency, instrumentality, subdivision, or other unit of government at any level of jurisdiction.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (i), was in the original “this division”, meaning division F of Pub.
 L. 115–254, Oct.
 5, 2018, 132 Stat.
 3485, which is classified principally to this chapter.
 For complete classification of division F to the Code, see Short Title note set out under [section 9601 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9601) and Tables.

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 8758(1), substituted “2.5 percent” for “5 percent”.

+Subsec. (j).
+Pub.
+L. 119–60, § 8758(2), added subsec. (j).

 <a id="section-9673"></a>